new-hire-onboarding

 5. Measure Success

-• The ongoing evaluation of this data will help the HR teams to enhance the program to make sure that it will be fresh, relevant, and effective to the future employees.
+• Continual assessment of this data will aid the HR teams in improving the program to ensure its relevance and effectiveness for future employees.

 Conclusion